ryanmwebb/azavea_code_sample/README.md

   - The notebook file represents the actual homework and modeling
   - The pipeline file is a "by hand" implementation of some sklearn pipeline functions, most notably a variation of gridsearchCV.

 If you would be interested in seeing more advanced work, please see my work, done in partnership with Matthew Mauer, applying unsupervised methods to remote sensing poverty mapping with nighttime lights [here](https://github.com/ryanmwebb/detecting_poverty).
+We attempt to prove that unsupervised methods are competitive with the traditional CNN transfer learning approach

 -Ryan